-Despite enormous challenges in organizing and bargaining in a rapidly changing global economy, this is a time of great opportunity for and innovation by U.S. unions, labor NGOs, and their allies.
-With a resurgence of action among working people, there has been a new level of inventiveness in campaigning, evident in recent union organizing and bargaining campaign victories such as:
+Despite enormous challenges in organizing and bargaining in a rapidly changing global economy, this is a time of great opportunity for, and innovation by, U.S. unions and their allies.
+Along with a resurgence of action among working people, there has been a new level of inventiveness in campaigning, evident in recent union organizing and bargaining victories: